FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 • Increases cravings for sugar and fat

 Aim for 7–9 hours of quality sleep per night.
-According to Body Network, sleep is “vital for both physical and mental health” and directly impacts fat metabolism.
+Sleep is “vital for both physical and mental health” and directly impacts fat metabolism.

 Relying on Caffeine Instead of Food